ridhimasaxena/Data-Visualization-Final-Project/README.md

    * Add a drop down menu to look at BMI for different health statuses (1 day 11/21)
    * Add a drop down menu to look at BMI for different genders (11/21)
  * Create a pie chart of the different health statuses (1 day, 11/23)
- * Plot general health for males vs females in a bar chart (1 day, 11/24)
+ * Plot weight for different health statuses (1 day, 11/24)
  * Plot smoking status for males vs females in a bar chart (1 day, 11/24)
  * Plot smoking for different health statuses (2 days, 11/26)
  * Plot exercise for different health statuses (2 days, 11/26)